 Hashimoto's Thyroiditis

 - With this autoimmune condition of the thyroid, implementing the AIP diet significantly reduced the inflammatory marker hs-CRP and decreased white blood counts.
 The women in this study also showed a marked improvement in quality-of-life scores.
-This means the AIP diet may have an impact on both the immune system and inflammatory processes.
+This suggests the AIP diet may have an impact on both the immune system and inflammatory processes.

 Summary